 We view groups with a Polish cover, and hence all of the aforementioned invariants, as objects in the \emph{category of groups with a Polish cover}.
-Morphisms in this category are definable homomorphisms.
+Morphisms in this category are \emph{definable homomorphisms}.
 A \emph{definable homomorphism} between groups with a Polish cover $G/N$ and $G'/N'$ is any group homomorphism $f\colon G/N \to G'/N'$ which lifts to a Borel map $\hat{f}\colon G\to G'$.
-The map $\hat{f}$ is not necessarily a homomorphism from $G$ to $G'$.
+We do not require $\hat{f}$ to be a homomorphism from $G$ to $G'$.
 Definable homomorphisms may be thought of as those homomorphisms which can be described explicitly by a (potentially infinitary) formula, one making no essential appeal to the axiom of choice.
 For example, $\mathbb{R}/\mathbb{Q}$ admits $2^{2^{\aleph_0}}$ many endomorphisms as an abstract group, since it is a $\mathbb{Q}$-vector space of dimension $2^{\aleph_0}$.
-However, only countably many of these endomorphisms are actually definable; see \cite{kanovei_baire_2000}.
-For $B, F$ and $\mathbf{A}$ as above, the classical assignments $(B,F)\mapsto\mathrm{Ext}(B,F)$ and $\boldsymbol{A}\mapsto\underleftarrow{\mathrm{lim}}^{1}(\boldsymbol{A})$ extend to a bifunctor and functor, respectively, which take values in the additive category of abelian groups with a Polish cover.
+However, only continuum many of these endomorphisms are actually definable; see \cite{kanovei_baire_2000}.
+For $B, F$, and $\mathbf{A}$ as above, the classical assignments $(B,F)\mapsto\mathrm{Ext}(B,F)$ and $\boldsymbol{A}\mapsto\underleftarrow{\mathrm{lim}}^{1}(\boldsymbol{A})$ factor through a bifunctor and functor, respectively, which take values in the additive category of abelian groups with a Polish cover.
 The resulting \emph{definable $\mathrm{Ext}$} invariants and \emph{definable $\underleftarrow{\mathrm{lim}}^{1}$} invariants record much more information than their purely algebraic counterparts.

 Consider, for example, the problem of classifying all finite-rank torsion-free abelian groups $\Lambda$ up to isomorphism.
 Notice that the invariant $\mathrm{Hom}(\Lambda,\mathbb{Z})$ is a free abelian group whose rank coincides with the rank of the largest free direct summand of $\Lambda$.
 By the following theorem, the discrete group $\mathrm{Hom}(\Lambda,\mathbb{Z})$ together with the \emph{definable $\mathrm{Ext}(\Lambda,\mathbb{Z})$ group} completely classify all finite rank torsion-free abelian groups; see Corollary \ref{Corollary:TF-Ext}.